InTEGr8or/moral-rights/content/_index.md

 ## New-world system: Individual rights

-- Individual rights, the right to not be ruled.
+- Individual rights are rights to not be ruled.

 ## Left and Right: a fragile dichotomy